 The devastating impact that a fire can have on people’s lives goes far beyond the fire itself.
 Of course, that’s not to downplay the immediate threat to life that it poses, and the importance of getting it under control before it escalates to an unmanageable situation.
 The priority must always be to get people safe, and then call the fire service who will work to contain and extinguish the fire.

 Unfortunately, even when this has been done, the threat is far from over.
-Secondary damage, caused by smoke and soot deposits, doesn’t look very nice and can cause damage to the property, but more worryingly it represents a serious health risk.
+Secondary damage, caused by smoke damage and soot deposits, doesn’t look very nice and can cause damage to the property, but more worryingly it represents a serious health risk.
 If these tiny black particles are unknowingly inhaled, they can lead to all manner of health complaints, from skin and eye irritation to much more serious conditions like respiratory illnesses and even some cancers.

 When a flat in South Kensington, London, caught fire recently, the first concern was naturally to contain the fire and rescue the elderly lady that lived there.
 A lamp in the flat had been knocked over and had fallen onto a mattress.
 The heat that this generated had soon led to the mattress catching fire and so the fire brigade were called.